Rheumatic fever is a reaction to an untreated streptococcal throat infection.

 In the United States, a child who has a streptococcal throat infection but is not treated has only a less than 1 to 3% chance of developing rheumatic fever.
 However, about half of the children who have had rheumatic fever develop it again after another streptococcal throat infection if that infection is not treated.

-Rheumatic fever occurs after streptococcal infections of the throat but not after those of the skin (impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection that leads to the formation of scabby, yellow-crusted sores and, sometimes, small blisters filled with yellow fluid.
+Rheumatic fever occurs after streptococcal infections of the throat but not after streptococcal infections of the skin (impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection that leads to the formation of scabby, yellow-crusted sores and, sometimes, small blisters filled with yellow fluid.
 It is caused by Staphylococcus... read more ) or other areas of the body.
 The reasons why are not known.

 Symptoms of rheumatic fever vary greatly, depending on which parts of the body become inflamed.
 Typically, symptoms begin 2 to 3 weeks after the disappearance of throat symptoms.
 The most common symptoms of rheumatic fever are